stople/x16-smc-bootloader/README.md

 Please note that some fuse settings may cause the ATtiny861 not to respond.
 Resetting might require equipment for high voltage programming.
 Be careful if you choose not to use the recommended values.

 The Arduino IDE also uses avrdude in the background.
-If you have installed the IDE can use it to program the SMC, you may enable verbose output and see what parameters are used by the IDE when it starts avrdude.
+If you have installed the IDE you may enable verbose output and see what parameters are used by the IDE when it starts avrdude.

 # I2C API